-In year 1 we are lucky enough to be able to access the Numbots Game - this allows your child to work on their maths skills at home in a fun, exciting way.
+We are lucky enough to be able to access the Numbots Game - this allows your child to work on their maths skills at home in a fun, exciting way.

 Each week I will be checking who has completed the next level and handing out certificates.

 You can find your numbots login in your child's reading diary - we have started from the beginning to make it exciting with the certificates.

 This term we have been looking at animals and humans.

 We started by looking at the different types of animals and how we can identify which type of animal they are.

 We then moved on to look at humans.
 We discussed the different parts of the body and what we need to do to keep our bodies healthy.